I’m a mom learning to balance my family, faith, and writing career.

 is optional (sausage and ground beef can be put in sauce uncooked)

-Cover a big pot with Olive Oil.
+Cover a the bottom of a big pot with Olive Oil.
 Add garlic minced or chopped and brown.
 Remove browned garlic or if it’s not too brown I leave it in.

 Add tomato, add spices (I usually lightly cover the top of the sauce with each spice) and let simmer ALL DAY!
 Add more spices to taste.
 The longer is simmers the better it tastes.
 I use half the sauce and then freeze the other half in a baggie.